emf-creaf/medfate/reference/defaultControl.md

 - soilDomains:

-  String containing soil hydrology model (either 'buckets', 'single' or 'dual').
-See [`hydrology_soilWaterBalance`](https://emf-creaf.github.io/medfate/reference/hydrology_soilWaterBalance.md).
+  String containing soil hydrology model (either 'buckets', 'single', 'dual' or 'none').
+Option 'none' is meant to be used when flows in the bulk soil are dealt with externally.
+For the remaining options, see [`hydrology_soilWaterBalance`](https://emf-creaf.github.io/medfate/reference/hydrology_soilWaterBalance.md).

 - rhizosphereOverlap: